-Congratulations to PaCT Fellow Dr David Reichardt whose book Cross-cultural Eco-theological in an Indian Ocean has been recently published.
+Congratulations to PaCT Fellow Dr David Reichardt whose book Cross-cultural Eco-theology in an Indian Ocean Context has been recently published.

 Dr Reichardt said it was a two-year project which came about after Indian publisher ISPCK’s general secretary asked him to write a textbook on eco-theology for Indian pastors.
 ISPCK has a policy of trying to provide material on current issues in theology available in good quality and moderate cost for pastors, many of whom are not well paid or educated.